Family and friends shocked by murder of 19-year-old mother

 Tonight, her dad Ronrecus Burrow is asking the gunman to turn himself into police.

-“If you out there and this was a mistake or whatever could’ve happened I just want to know why,” Burrow said.
+“If you out there and this was a mistake or whatever could’ve happened, I just want to know why,” Burrow said.
 “There is nothing in this world my daughter couldn’t simply say I’m sorry for.
 She won’t get that chance.”

 “This baby will never get to know her mother, so I got to teach her things about her mom,” Cherri Burrow said while holding the baby.
 “Thank God he didn’t take her life too.”

-For those wanting to make a donation, they are being accepted at the Granberry Funeral Home in Jennings.
+For those wanting to make a donation, they are being accepted at the Granberry Funeral Home, located at 8806 Jennings Station Road in Jennings.